Timothy McGee: Field team

 When McGee was introduced in "Sub Rosa", Todd protested DiNozzo's apparent abuse of authority when he ordered McGee to stay on a crime scene until someone else can come to relieve him.
 Todd and McGee were partnered for a very short time during the episode "UnSEALed", during which he came to her aid when she was tied up by a former Navy SEAL.

-Throughout Season 2, DiNozzo and Todd would sometimes gang up on McGee to tease him, but Todd generally disapproved of DiNozzo's pranks and hazing of McGee.
-After the murder of a witness under McGee's watch, Todd was the first to try to comfort him.
+Throughout season two, DiNozzo and Todd would sometimes gang up on McGee to tease him, but Todd generally disapproved of DiNozzo's pranks and hazing of McGee.Season 2, Episode 9 "Forced Entry" After the murder of a witness under McGee's watch, Todd was the first to try to comfort him.

 In the episode "See No Evil", the air conditioning of the building is down.
-McGee tries to personally upgrade the network wiring since the union won't do it due to the heat.
-When Kate discovers him under her desk, she believes McGee is trying to look up her skirt and despite McGee's protests, drags him up from underneath by his ears.
-Seconds later, McGee tells Tony he didn't look and Tony says he believes him, only for him to ask if Kate is a "pantyhose or a thong girl" but McGee doesn't reply as Kate responds by elbowing DiNozzo in the stomach.
+McGee tries to personally upgrade the network wiring since the union will not do it due to the heat.
+When Kate discovers him under her desk, she believes McGee is trying to look up her skirt, and despite McGee's protests, drags him up from underneath by his ears.
+Seconds later, McGee tells Tony he did not look, and Tony says he believes him, only for him to ask if Kate is a "pantyhose or a thong girl", but McGee does not reply as Kate responds by elbowing DiNozzo in the stomach.

 After Todd's death, like the rest of the grief-stricken team, McGee had to cope with the loss of a friend, and like DiNozzo, would fantasize about her.
 Later, McGee is shown mourning with DiNozzo over Todd's dead body.

-Following Gibbs' retirement, McGee is promoted to Senior Field Agent after DiNozzo was promoted to Team Leader, after which Tony displays increased respect for McGee.
+Following Gibbs' retirement, McGee is promoted to senior field agent after DiNozzo was promoted to team leader, after which Tony displays increased respect for McGee.
 With Ziva's departure in the episode "Aliyah", McGee is promoted to be Tony's partner in the field, and their relationship in the episode "Truth or Consequences" is shown to be friendly.
-For example, Tony used McGee's first name, Tim, more often and hasn't called him 'Probie' since season seven began.
+For example, Tony used McGee's first name, Tim, more often and has not called him Probie since season seven began.
 He is shown on friendly, even familial, terms with every member of the team.

-In "Probie", McGee, who was deeply shaken after killing someone (later revealed to be an undercover policeman) in self-defense, later confesses to Tony feelings of inferiority to the rest of the team as he is the only field agent on Gibbs' team to have little experience in using weapons compared to his colleagues (Tony was a cop, Gibbs was a sniper, Kate was previously in the Secret Service while Ziva was a highly skilled Mossad operative).
+In "Probie", McGee, who was deeply shaken after killing someone (later revealed to be an undercover policeman) in self-defense, later confesses to Tony feelings of inferiority to the rest of the team, as he is the only field agent on Gibbs' team to have little experience in using weapons compared to his colleagues (Tony was a cop, Gibbs was a sniper, Kate was previously in the Secret Service, while Ziva was a highly skilled Mossad operative).